Kubin2001/SDL2FrameWork/README.md

  - Cleaner ClickBoxList
  - Options for centered text rendering only on X or Y axis
  - Option to Set Base Font for UI
+ - Option to get all font from UI and all textures from Texture Manager